International agreements | Gdańsk University of Technology

 Gdańsk University of Technology has currently concluded almost 70 framework agreements with China, USA, United Kingdom, Germany, Italy, France, Russia, Jordan and other countries.

-Gdańsk University of Technology has currently concluded over 30 international double degree agreements with universities in China, Portugal, Spain, Norway, Sweden, Italy and Germany.
+Gdańsk University of Technology has currently concluded around 20 international double degree agreements with universities in China, Portugal, Spain, Norway, Sweden, Italy and Germany.